t-wissmann/rpi-kiosk/SYSTEM-SETUP.md

 ## Updating the system

-Keep the packages up to date!
+Keep the packages up to date all the time!
 Run:
 ```bash
 sudo apt-get updage
 sudo apt-get upgrade